-CEA owns the overhead (OH) utility line and poles that run along the south side of W. 32nd Avenue from Arctic Blvd to between Eureka and Eide Streets, where it crosses W. 32nd Avenue and turns north.
+CEA owns the OH utility line and poles that run along the south side of W. 32nd Avenue from Arctic Blvd to between Eureka and Eide Streets, where it crosses W. 32nd Avenue and turns north.
 CEA maintains the poles and retains 35kV of the electric line, which is shared with ML&P.

-Photo 15 - Overhead Electric Crossing W. 32nd Ave
+Photo 18 - Overhead Electric Crossing W. 32nd Ave

-Municipal Light and Power (ML&P)
+ML&P

-ML&P also owns and operates OH and underground (UG) electric lines and appurtenances in the project area.
-ML&P infrastructure in the project area includes utility poles, guy wires, switch cabinets, transformers, load centers, underground vaults/manholes, junction boxes and pedestals.
+ML&P also owns and operates OH UG electric lines and and appurtenances in the project area east of Arctic Boulevard.
+ML&P infrastructure in the project area includes utility poles, guy wires, switch cabinets, transformers, load centers. underground vaults/manholes, junction boxes and pedestals.
 ML&P has plans to underground electric lines at "Arctic-Benson Park", as discussed in Section 2.A.4.

-Photo 16 - ML&P Manhole on Calais Drive
+Photo 19 - ML&P Manhole on Calais Drive